113 Main Street, Suite 3

 Our Buffalo DWI lawyers know how an arrest can be challenged, and how a license suspension may be avoided.
 Our law firm in Batavia, NY can provide you with an aggressive defense against DWI charges and can formulate your best defense strategy.

-No matter the situation, the Law Firm Batavia NY at Friedman & Ranzenhofer, PC are readily available to protect your legal rights from a DWI or DWAI in Buffalo, and throughout the greater Western New York region
+No matter the situation, the Law Firm Batavia NY at Friedman & Ranzenhofer, PC are readily available to protect your legal rights from a DWI or DWAI in Batavia, and throughout the greater New York region